r-hub/proposal/proposal.md

 ## Design principles

-1. Reuse as much as possible, especially the tools and services already widely used among R package developers.
+1. Reuse as much existing technology as possible, especially the tools and services already widely used among R package developers.
 2. Keep compatibility with current systems.
 3. Cover as much of the user base as possible.
 4. Create open systems: provide APIs, open source all code for the service,